 “There is a lot of data that suggests that the person-centered care approach in massage therapy, particularly for people with chronic conditions, whether it’s mental health or a systemic disease or a pain problem, tends to work.
 And clients get better not because they are being fixed, but because they’re learning to live well with what they have.”

-Eric recently joined Vicars School as a curriculum advisor.
-He has been working with Curriculum Director Linda McGeachy to help ensure the school continues to meets a high standards of educational excellence, as required by national accreditation.
+Eric joined Vicars School as a curriculum advisor in 2022.
+He has worked with Curriculum Director Linda McGeachy to help ensure the school continues to meet a high standards of educational excellence as required by national accreditation.

 Students who train at Vicars follow an intensive two-year curriculum that incorporates knowledge and techniques addressing whole-body conditions.
 Part of that curriculum focuses on how to be part of an effective health team managing mental health conditions.